dotnet/AspNetCore.Docs/aspnetcore/signalr/configuration/includes/configuration6.md

----
-title: ASP.NET Core SignalR configuration
-author: bradygaster
-description: Learn how to configure ASP.NET Core SignalR apps.
-monikerRange: '>= aspnetcore-2.1'
-ms.author: bradyg
-ms.custom: mvc
-ms.date: 07/05/2023
-uid: signalr/configuration
----

-# ASP.NET Core SignalR configuration

-:::moniker range=">= aspnetcore-8.0"
+:::moniker range="= aspnetcore-6.0"

 ## JSON/MessagePack serialization options

 ASP.NET Core SignalR supports two protocols for encoding messages: [JSON](https://www.json.org/) and [MessagePack](https://msgpack.org/index.html).
 Each protocol has serialization configuration options.

-JSON serialization can be configured on the server using the <xref:Microsoft.Extensions.DependencyInjection.JsonProtocolDependencyInjectionExtensions.AddJsonProtocol%2A> extension method. `AddJsonProtocol` can be added after <xref:Microsoft.Extensions.DependencyInjection.SignalRDependencyInjectionExtensions.AddSignalR%2A> in `Startup.ConfigureServices`.
+JSON serialization can be configured on the server using the <xref:Microsoft.Extensions.DependencyInjection.JsonProtocolDependencyInjectionExtensions.AddJsonProtocol%2A> extension method. `AddJsonProtocol` can be added after <xref:Microsoft.Extensions.DependencyInjection.SignalRDependencyInjectionExtensions.AddSignalR%2A> in `Program.cs`.
 The `AddJsonProtocol` method takes a delegate that receives an `options` object.
 The <xref:Microsoft.AspNetCore.SignalR.JsonHubProtocolOptions.PayloadSerializerOptions%2A> property on that object is a `System.Text.Json` <xref:System.Text.Json.JsonSerializerOptions> object that can be used to configure serialization of arguments and return values.
 For more information, see the [System.Text.Json documentation](xref:System.Text.Json).

 For example, to configure the serializer to not change the casing of property names, rather than the default [camel case](https://wikipedia.org/wiki/Camel_case) names, use the following code in `Program.cs`: